 Henry Adams Medal and Certificate Program

-Since 1915, a medal and certificate named for journalist and scholar Henry Adams, has been given to the top-ranking graduating student at NAAB-accredited architecture programs.
-Schools should submit their request online each March.
+Since 1914, a medal and certificate named for author and scholar Henry Adams, has been given to the top-ranked graduating student at NAAB-accredited BArch, MArch, or DArch programs.
+An online portal is open from February - September for schools administrators to submit their request allowing 4-6 weeks for processing and mailing.

 Jason Pettigrew Memorial ARE Scholarship